Air Conditioning Refrigeration

 Provides a comprehensive overview of renewable energies as applied to the HVAC Industry.
 Topics to include Solar PV.
 Solar HW, Geothermal HP, wind and other related evolving technologies.
 Discussion covers the principles of solar home design for both heating and cooling for new and existing construction.

-NOTE: Courses offered once a year (fall or spring).
+NOTE: Course offered once a year (fall or spring).

 Prerequisites: AIRC 205, AIRC 210, ELEI 101 or approval of program coordinator or instructor.